HL7/fhir-exchange-routing-ig/input/pages/index.md

 **Out of scope of this version of the guide**

-The guide does not currently address other intermediary exchange scenarios that exist today--though it may be expanded to cover those in the future.
+The guide may not address all intermediary exchange scenarios that exist today.
+It may be expanded to cover those in the future.

-In particular, the guide does not address scenarios where the originator provides information or identifiers within each exchange submitted to an intermediary's single FHIR service URL--and the intermediary takes responsibility for the searching or business logic to identify a destination that fits the submitted criteria.

 <p></p>